nayere6342/sep11-freedom-project/blog/entry04.md

 			],
 		},
 		// any() is a special function that gets called everytime there's a
-		// symbole not defined above and is supposed to return what that symbol
+		// symbol not defined above and is supposed to return what that symbol
 		// means
 		wildcardTile(ch) {
 			const char = characters[ch]